 For example, I would type in “MSI X570 Prestige Creation specs” into Google for my motherboard.

 The first link should be from the official manufacturer’s website with a page that’ll neatly list all of your motherboard’s specifications.

-This means I’ll need an AM4 socket CPU from one of the Ryzen series listed in the image above.
+This means (for my specific motherboard) I’ll need an AM4 socket CPU from one of the Ryzen series listed in the image above.